 The key to working through these processes effectively and efficiently is through ensuring that at each stage a sufficient foundation is built.
 First the physical body must be taken to as healthy a state as possible, then the energetic system must be awakened and cleared out, finally the mind must be centred.
 If a student moves systematically through these three stages then Daoist practices are not actually that difficult; they simply require dedication and sincerity.
 The process of working with these foundational stages is known as working with the three bodies of man.

-In 2011 Damo Mitchell wrote the book: Daoist Nei Gong – Philosophical Art of Change which was released through Singing Dragon.
+In 2018 Damo Mitchell wrote the book: A Comprehensive Guide to Daoist Nei Gong which was released through Singing Dragon.
 This book covers the basics and intermediate stages of Nei Gong training and gives an overview of the entire system.
 The internal methods taught within our school follow the process outlined in this book.

-This book provides a breakdown of the entire Nei Gong process, and explains in plain English the philosophy which underpins Nei Gong practice.
-Written by Damo Mitchell in 2011, Daoist Nei Gong has sold over ten thousand copies world-wide and been translated into several languages.
-Many reviewers agree that it is one of the clearest instructional texts on the Daoist arts.
+This book provides a breakdown of the entire Nei Gong process, and explains in plain English the philosophy which underpins Nei Gong training.
+Written by Damo Mitchell in 2018, Students within the school could consider this an in-depth handbook for their ongoing practice.

 Qi Gong Exercises